romanran/Aion/README.md

 ### Running a build ###
 npm run build - to build all
-npm run build:builder_type - in place of builder_type type in css, js etc. to load different config, add --config "path/to/config.json" flag in command.
+node bin/operators/build:builder_type - in place of builder_type type in css, js etc. to load different config, add --config "path/to/config.json" flag in command.
 JSON has to correspond to values in object inside bin/config/paths.js e.g. :
 {
 	"project": "../../some_project"
 }

+or

+node bin/operators/build --project "path/to/project"